 Plus, application developers can leverage short codes to provide mobile solutions such as a one-to-one chat, triggered alerts, security authentication, and mobile coupons.

-Shared vs. Dedicated Short Codes
+Shared vs. Dedicated Short Codes: Some Background

 Dedicated short code registration with carriers allows for a trusted gateway of delivery via their networks.
 They are not subject to the filtering that long code and toll free lines are subject to, making their delivery much more reliable.

-On the other hand, dedicated short codes give you an opportunity to have a unique identifier when messaging your customers.
+Unlike shared short codes, dedicated short codes give you an opportunity to have a unique identifier when messaging your customers.
 You can even set up a “vanity number,” where you can deliberately choose the numbers of your short code to represent your business.